awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-output.md

 # Configuring Application Output<a name="how-it-works-output"></a>

 In your application code, you write the output of SQL statements to one or more in\-application streams\.
-You can optionally add output configuration to your application to persist everything written to an in\-application stream to an external destination such as an Amazon Kinesis data stream, a Kinesis data delivery stream, or an AWS Lambda function\.
+You can optionally add output configuration to your application to persist everything written to an in\-application stream to an external destination such as an Amazon Kinesis data stream, a Kinesis Data Firehose delivery stream, or an AWS Lambda function\.

 There is a limit on the number of external destinations you can use to persist an application output\.
 For more information, see [Limits](limits.md)\.